John Heminway: Career in writing

 Heminway published his first book, The Imminent Rains, in 1968 at the age of 23.
 The novel tells the story of an overland journey from South Africa to Kenya.
 Many of his following publications also tell stories about Africa and traveling.
 Over the course of his career, Heminway published six books.

+No Man's Land: A Personal Journey into Africa was published in 1983.
+It includes stories from Heminway's own experience in Africa.
+In 1990, African Journeys: A Personal Guidebook was published and reflects Heminway's research on the continent.
+His 2000 book Yonder documents the history of the Bar 20 ranch in Montana, which Heminway purchased in 1987.
 One of his more prominent books, In Full Flight, which covers the history of famed "flying doctor" Anne Spoerry and her wartime activities in Nazi Germany, was covered by CNN.

 Heminway has also written for a variety of newspapers and magazines, including New York Times, Reader's Digest, Condé Nast Traveler, Travel & Leisure and National Geographic Adventure.